|

 Father Ross McAuley appointed Chaplain to the BSL

 Task Force on Shared Methods of Responsibility established "to explore ways and means by which there can be more effective sharing of mutual responsibility amongst the various people associated with (the Brotherhood’s) work".
-This was "the basis for later development of the staff manual detailing rights and obligations of BSL employees".
-[16]
+This was "the basis for later development of the staff manual detailing rights and obligations of BSL employees" (Gilley, T, 1988, "Inequality and the workplace", BSL, p.
+11).

 Poverty Education Project closed at end of 1981 and replaced by the Clearing House on Poverty and the new Communications Unit.
-This group consisted of Executive Director, Coordinator of Social Policy and Research, Senior Research Officer, Public Relations Officer and the new position of Media Officer.
+This group consisted of Executive Director, Coordinator of Social Policy and Research, Senior Research Officer, Public Relations Officer and the new position of Media Officer (Brotherhood Action, December 1981; BSL 1982, Annual Report, pp. 2, 5 &10; Benjamin, J. 1981, "The Poverty Education Project - Final Report", BSL, p.4).

 Presentations & publications